Entanglement dynamics of many-body quantum states: sensitivity to system conditions and a hidden universality: Numerical Analysis

+where, $h_0$ and $D_0$ correspond to initial conditions $h_0 \gg 1$ and $D_0 = 1.0$, and in the numerical calculations we take $\gamma=1$.
 As $H$ in this case conserves the total spin in the z-direction ($S_z^{total} = \sum_{i=1}^L S_i^z$), it is useful to consider $S_z$ basis for its matrix representation.
 The choice leads to a block diagonal $H$ matrix, with different blocks corresponding to different $S_z^{total}$ values.
 For even $L$, we focus on the $S_z^{total} = 0$ block, which is the largest block of dimension $M = \frac{L!}{\frac{L}{2}! \, \frac{L}{2}!}$.
 The diagonalization of the block leads to $M$ non-zero components of an eigenstate $\Psi$ of $H$ with $S_z^{total}=0$; the rest of the components of $\Psi$ are zero (due to $H$ preserving $S_z^{total}$-symmetry).
 An efficient method to calculate the von Neumann entropy for this case is described in Ref. \cite{zhou2017operator}.
 With $H$ as a real-symmetric matrix in the chosen basis, the components of its eigenstates are real variables as well.

-We exactly diagonalize the Hamiltonian in eq. \eqref{xxz} for several system sizes with a fixed parameter $D=1.0$, and for several values of the parameter $D$ with a fixed system size $L=14$.
-As in the case of QREM, here again we consider both spectral and ensemble averaging, however in this case we focus only on the bulk energy spectrum.
-For spectral averaging, we choose $100$ eigenstates at $E=0$ (except for $L=12$ where we consider only $50$ eigenpairs), and for the ensemble averaging, the size of the ensemble is chosen based on system size: for $L = 12, 14, 16, 18$, the chosen ensemble sizes are $2000, 1000, 500, 200$ respectively.
-To proceed further, we also need to determine $\Lambda$ defined in eq. (\ref{Lambda}).
-Besides $Y-Y_0$, this requires a prior knowledge of local mean level spacing $\Delta_e$ as well as average localization length $\xi$ as a function of $h$.
-In absence of a theoretical formulation, we determine $\Delta_e$ numerically, $\xi$ is again determined using the relation eq. \eqref{covar}, and $\chi_0$ is shown in the Table \ref{tab:chi}, which is also determined numerically.
-This, along with substitution of \eqref{yxxz} in eq. (\ref{Lambda}) then gives $\Lambda$ for the $H$ in eq. \eqref{xxz}, and is shown in the Table \ref{tab:chi}.
+We exactly diagonalize the Hamiltonian in eq. \eqref{xxz} for several field strength parameters $h$ and system sizes $L$ while keeping $D$ fixed ($D=1.0$), and, for several values of the $D$ and $h$ for a fixed system size $L=14$.
+This gives us a large set of eigenstates with two free parameters $h$ and $D$ for many $L$ values, thus enabling us to explore the $\Lambda$ based analogy among them.
+As in the case of QREM, here again we consider both spectral and ensemble averaging, but the analysis is now confined to the neighborhood of the middle of the energy spectrum.
+For spectral averaging, we choose $100$ eigenstates from the middle of the spectrum (except for $L=12$ where we consider only $50$ eigenpairs), and for the ensemble averaging, the size of the ensemble is chosen based on system size: for $L = 12, 14, 16, 18$, the chosen ensemble sizes are $2000, 1000, 500, 200$ respectively.
+To proceed further, here again the necessary inputs $\Delta_e$, $\Omega_e$ and $\chi$ to calculate $\Lambda$ are determined numerically; their values for various combinations of $h, D, L$ are displayed in table \ref{tab:chi}.
+This, along with substitution of \eqref{yxxz} in eq. (\ref{Lambda}) then gives $\Lambda$ for the $H$ in eq. \eqref{xxz}, also shown in the table \ref{tab:chi}.